We compare what's there to find the best deals for you.

 Stiff competition between airlines means that flights to Alicante from London are tantalisingly low-cost.

-Monarch, easyJet, British Airways, Ryanair, Norwegian and Thomson all offer cheap flights to Alicante from London Gatwick, while Ryanair also operates a non-stop service from London Stansted.
-From London Luton Airport, you can book low-cost flights to Alicante with easyJet and Monarch.
+easyJet, British Airways, Ryanair, Norwegian and TUI all offer cheap flights to Alicante from London Gatwick, while Ryanair and Thomas Cook also operate non-stop services from London Stansted (Thomas Cook operates only in summer 2018).
+From London Luton Airport, you can book low-cost flights to Alicante with easyJet.

 If you’re prepared to consider a non-direct flight to Alicante – perhaps with an enticing city stopover included – then that opens up an even greater spectrum of options, including an Air Europa flight from Gatwick with a stopover in Madrid.

-Airports around the country offer low-cost Alicante flights in 2016 and 2017.
+Airports around the country offer low-cost Alicante flights in 2018.

 Multiple budget airlines operate flights out of Bristol, Southampton, Newquay, Exeter and Birmingham.

 There are plenty of flights to Alicante from Manchester as well, with operators including Ryanair, easyJet and Jet2.

 Flybe flies out of Doncaster-Sheffield and both Ryanair and easyJet operate non-stop routes from Liverpool.

 Other northern cities directly connected to the Costa Blanca include Leeds, which offers flights with Ryanair and Jet2, and Newcastle via easyJet, Jet2, Ryanair and TUI.